-Here are some tips to keep your Christmas tree healthy through the holidays—and avoid an untimely demise!
+Here are some tips to keep your Christmas tree healthy through the holidays—and to reuse the tree after the holidays!

 Buying a Christmas Tree